RubenSystems/RSCore/README.md

 # RSCore
-RubenSystems STL for Mac and Lunix
+RubenSystems templating library for Mac and Lunix

-Designed as a lightweight and performant STL for projects that require easy customisation of and additions to standard features.
+Designed as a lightweight and performant templating library for projects that require easy customisation of and additions to standard features.

-It is header only and namespaced so if you wish to use it, git clone and #include "file you want".
+It is header only and namespaced.

 ### Implemented features: